janainamachado/letitsnow-client/README.md

 As a brazilian born and raised in the always sunny Rio de Janeiro, once I moved to Europe, all I wanted was to chase the snow every winter.
 But I didn't find an app that would give me the precisely information that I wanted, nor the way I wanted, so I've decided to create one.
 Developers, huh?
 The main focus of the app is simple: showing you where it is snowing at the moment so you can plan your winter trip ❄️

+## Dependencies

+- This is the only client side of the app.
+You can find the server side on https://github.com/janainamachado/letitsnow.

 ## Key features